ramdev604/pes_asic_class/README.md

 #  RTL design using Verilog with SKY130 Technology

 <details>
-  <summary> Week 2 : Day 1 - Introduction to Verilog RTL design and Synthesis</summary>
+  <summary> Day 1 - Introduction to Verilog RTL design and Synthesis</summary>
   <br>

 ## Task 1